 Art in Transit, is a public art and pedagogy collective that aims at creating artistic interventions and practices by activating public spaces through multi-disciplinary approach.
 It involves collaborating with the state of Bangalore (BMRCL) and Srishti Institute of Art, Design and Technology, conducting city- related research projects, raising funds, collaborating with other cultural organisation, working with students and curating and facilitating engagement in transience sites through series of festivals.

-My capacity: I have had a long relationship with Art in Transit starting as a student(2015) to an artist(2016) to now professionally (2017-18) as a Research assistant, co-ordinating, programming, designing, co-curating, managing the project and continuing my research and practice in public art/design.
+My capacity: I have had a long relationship with Art in Transit starting as a student(2015) to an artist(2016) to professionally (2017-18) as a Research assosiate, co-ordinating, programming, designing, managing the project with the team and continuing my research and practice in public art/design.
 I have actively been part of Festival of Stories #1, #6, #7 and # 8 in the roles mentioned above.